kubev2v/forklift/HACKING.md

 __2. Clone the project to your `$GOPATH`__

-Clone virt-controller to your $GOPATH so that dependencies in `vendor` will be found at build time.
+Clone forklift-controller to your $GOPATH so that dependencies in `vendor` will be found at build time.

 ```